 Notice CP2000: The IRS Changed Your Tax Return

 IRS Notice CP2000 is a notice of underreported income.
-This means that the IRS has received information from a third party indicating that you have failed to report income, and now, the agency is proposing a change to your tax report.
-IRS Notice CP2000 is not an audit or a bill, but it’s a very important IRS letter so you should make sure to respond by the deadline.
-To get help now, contact us at Damien’s Law today.
+This means that the IRS has received information from a third party indicating that you have failed to report income, and now, the agency is proposing a change to your tax return.

 What Is IRS Notice CP2000?

-For example, the IRS may have received a W-2 from an employer, that you forgot to report.
+For example, the IRS may have received a W-2 from an employer, that you forgot to report or that you entered incorrect numbers.
 Due to this information, the IRS has proposed a change to your tax return.
-Now, you have the option to either agree with the correction or dispute the notice within the deadlines given.

-Due to this change, the IRS has proposed a correction to your tax return and may have also added penalties.
-The notice details where the information came from and explains the proposed changes.
+The CP2000 notice details where the information came from and explains the proposed changes.
 To protect yourself, make sure that you read the notice carefully and understand both the mistake made and the penalties the IRS is proposing.
+Now, you have the option to either agree with the correction or dispute the notice within the deadlines given.

-What If You Agree With the Notice?
+What to Do If You Agree With the Notice?

 Before responding to the letter, review the proposed changes and the fees very carefully.
 Keep in mind when you fill out the response form saying you agree, this means you agree to everything.